 The issue I’ve been coming across recently seems to be mostly with Dell’s XPS line of laptops, though it can certainly affect others: My new XPS 13 9370, XPS 15 9575, and XPS 15 9570 showed 8, 14.5, and 10% battery wear out-of-the-box, respectively (a battery wear of 10% means that the battery is only able to charge to about 90% of its rated capacity).

 Normally, batteries will only show this much wear after a year of heavy usage, and it isn’t something you should accept in a new laptop.
 I realized something was up when every single XPS 15 I checked out new had around 10% battery wear reported, however.
+Warning: lithium-ion batteries should generally not be fully discharged as this cause real wear to the battery.
+Thus, battery re-calibration should only be conducted sparingly when you suspect a problem with the way the battery reporting its capacity.

 Battery calibration hasn’t been much of a necessity since lithium-ion batteries got so much smarter over the past few years.
 Thus, even as someone who considers themselves to know quite a bit about notebooks, properly calibrating the battery in my new XPS laptops (showing incorrect wear percentages out of the box) was something I had to do a bit of reading up on combined with some trial and error to get right, and so I thought I would write a brief guide on how to do it right the first time.